Are Freight Brokers Liable for Cargo Claims? What Shippers Should Know

 Related to paying claims, these insurance types have different applications.
 That said, should a cargo claim arise, holding these policies helps brokers make their customers whole.

-What is Freight Brokerage Operations Coverage?
+What Is Freight Brokerage Operations Coverage?

 For a freight brokerage that opts into freight claim liability risk, for whatever reason, freight brokerage operations coverage helps them follow through on this commitment.